2017 Vanderbilt Tennis Camps » REGISTER ONLINE

 Aleke Tsoubanos, Vanderbilt Women's Associate Head Coach

-Aleke is in her ninth season at Vanderbilt and second as the squad's associate head coach.
+Aleke is in her 10th season at Vanderbilt and second as the squad's associate head coach.
 Tsoubanos is one of the most decorated players in Vanderbilt history, becoming a 3 time All-American and also earning All-SEC and NCAA Tournament honors.
 Tsoubanos has played an essential role in bringing in some of the nation's top recruiting classes since her arrival and has been a key to the team's successes in the SEC and NCAA, including the recent 2015 NCAA and SEC Championships.
 Last season she was named to her third regional assistant coach title and Vanderbilt's first ever ITA National Assistant Coach of the Year.
 Prior to coaching, Tsoubanos played professional tennis for three years reaching a career high ranking of #126 and playing two seasons of World Team Tennis for the St. Louis Aces.

 Jamie Hunt, Vanderbilt Men's Associate Head Coach

-Jamie enters his sixth season at Vanderbilt, and second as the men's associate head coach.
+Jamie enters his seventh season at Vanderbilt, and second as the men's associate head coach.
 In his fifth season with the `Dores Hunt helped led the Commodores to their best SEC record (8-3) in over a decade.
 Hunt's recruiting abilities paid off in ten-fold as VU signed the 5th best class in the country.
 In 2014, Hunt was named Ohio Valley Assistant Coach of the Year.
 He graduated from the University of Georgia where he was an ITA All-American and 4-time All-SEC selection.
 He was instrumental in helping his team win back-to-back NCAA championships in 2007 and 2008.
 This will be Jamie's sixth year teaching camp.

 For questions, contact Aleke Tsoubanos (email: email@example.com) or Jamie Hunt (email: firstname.lastname@example.org).